 Welcome to our collection of Rare Computers & Documents

-This collection of rare and vintage computers is one of the largest collections of early computers in the United States.
-Our research is focused primarily on our collection of over 1,000 computer related items, including 175 vintage computers.
-The collection of hardware, software and print materials consists of a wide variety of rare items ranging from an 1834 edition of the Edinburgh Review which includes several articles about Charles Babbage and his new "Calculating Engine" to numerous computers manufactured between 1950 and 1981.
+The collection houses over 1,000 vintage computer related items, including more than 180 vintage computers and over 20 analog computers.
+The collection of hardware, software and print materials consists of a wide variety of rare computer items ranging from an 1834 article about Charles Babbage's "new Calculating Engine" to a 45 rpm blue, vinyl record used to store computer programs to numerous computers manufactured between 1950 and 1981.

 There are many definitions of what an "early" computer really is.
 Some say a computer made more than 20 years ago is historical, others argue for 25 years or even 30 years.
 We choose to define early computers as those made before IBM entered the personal computer market in 19811.
 Therefore, our collection is generally limited to items manufactured or printed ON or BEFORE 1981.

 As we develop the earlycomputers.com website, we hope to give you the opportunity to participate directly online.... the chance to add your stories, your research and your experience to ours.
 In the meantime, if you are interested in participating, please contact us at firstname.lastname@example.org.

 OTHER COMPUTERS (LUGGABLES 1982-1986)